Spore the merrier: Boom in mushrooms grown on Belgian beer

 In Belgium, the number of companies involved in the circular economy grew by a third between 2019 and 2021, according to a study by the Inoopa start-up in 2022.

-But there is still a long path ahead: a study for Belgium’s Wallonia region in June found that 60 per cent of the companies on its territory didn’t at all know about the concept of the circular economy. — AFP
+But there is still a long path ahead: a study for Belgium's Wallonia region in June found that 60 percent of the companies on its territory didn't at all know about the concept of the circular economy. — ETX Studio